Student Academic Policies

 Academic Standing

->70% cumulative average in all courses at all times.
+Good academic standing is achieved by maintaining a >70% cumulative average in all courses at all times.
 A student on academic warning or academic probation is not considered to be in good academic standing.
 To return to good academic standing, a student must pass the failed courses and incur no further failures.

 Disciplinary Warning/Probation

 Disciplinary warning/probation occurs for student acts of professional misconduct as defined in Appendices 2 and 4 of the Student Handbook.
-Disciplinary probation is not noted on transcript but is kept in the student's file.
+Disciplinary probation is not noted on the transcript but is kept in the student's file.

 Dismissal